SAP-samples/cloud-objectstore-java-sample/README.md

 #### Features of the Application

-•	The application creates RESTful endpoints to upload, download, delete and list files.
+•	The application provides RESTful endpoints to upload, download, delete and list files.

-•	The application then uploads the files to the Object Storage service.
-In background, JClouds library abstracts to the code to upload the different providers like AWS S3, Google Cloud Storage, OpenStack Swift.
+•	It calls jclouds library's API enpoints to perform the above operations on the files in Object Store Service. jclouds abstracts the code to perform these operation on the different providers like AWS S3, Google Cloud Storage, OpenStack Swift.

 ## Architecture